Cost Update

 Kitchen Reno Cost in Kelowna

-The average kitchen renovation in Kelowna costs $50,450 CAD in 2026.
-Explore local pricing factors, neighborhood trends, and how to save on your Okanagan remodel.
+The average kitchen renovation in Kelowna costs $56,085 in June 2026.
+Explore local price factors, savings tips, and how Kelowna compares to other cities.

 Estimate for your project